 As the fundamental theory for describing the strong interaction, QCD is challenging to be solved due to its characteristic asymptotic freedom, which embarrasses perturbative treatment at low energy scales~\cite{Gross:2022hyw}.
-Therefore, non-perturbative methods for investigating nuclear matter in the context of strong interactions are required.
-Lattice field theory plays a significant role in the ab-initio computation\footnote{Fuctional methods e.g., functional renormalization group (fRG) and Dyson-Schwinger (D-S) equations form the other first principle approaches.
+Therefore, non-perturbative methods are needed to study nuclear matter in the context of strong interactions.
+Lattice field theory plays an important role in ab-initio computation\footnote{Functional methods e.g., functional renormalization group (fRG) and Dyson-Schwinger (D--S) equations form the other first-principles approaches.
 See Ref.~\cite{Fischer:2018sdj} for a review.} of general many-body systems~\cite{Wilson:1974sk}.
-In this approach, the system's partition function or path-integrals are discretized on a lattice of Euclidean spacetime, and field configurations or paths can be generated using importance sampling for further evaluation of physical observables.
+In this approach, the system's partition function or path integrals are discretized on a lattice of Euclidean spacetime, and field configurations or paths can be generated using importance sampling for further evaluation of physical observables.

-Typically, Markov Chain Monte Carlo (MCMC) related algorithms such as the Hybrid Monte Carlo (HMC) algorithm~\cite{Duane:1987de} are used to generate ensembles of configurations in lattice calculations~\cite{Knechtli:2017sna}, and have succeeded in giving important results e.g., for the QCD phase structure~\cite{Fukushima:2010bq,Philipsen:2012nu,Ding:2015ona,Guenther:2020jwe, Karsch:2022opd}.
+Generally, algorithms related to Markov Chain Monte Carlo (MCMC), such as the Hybrid Monte Carlo (HMC) algorithm~\cite{Duane:1987de}, are employed to generate ensembles of configurations in lattice calculations~\cite{Knechtli:2017sna}, and have succeeded in providing important results, e.g., for the QCD phase structure~\cite{Fukushima:2010bq,Philipsen:2012nu,Ding:2015ona,Guenther:2020jwe, Karsch:2022opd}.
 See also Ref.~\cite{Ratti:2018ksb} for a recent review.
-However, the sequential nature and diffusive update involved in these Monte Carlo algorithms seriously hampers the sampling efficiency when moving to larger and finer lattices due to the critical slowing down(CSD)~\cite{Wolff:1989wq}.
+However, the inherent sequential nature and diffusive update involved in these Monte Carlo algorithms seriously hamper the sampling efficiency for larger and finer lattices due to the phenomenon of critical slowing down(CSD)~\cite{Wolff:1989wq}.
 The computation becomes even more challenging for evaluating real-time dynamical properties.
-Recent advances in machine learning techniques may provide a promising way to overcome, or at least mitigate, the computational barriers involved in lattice QFT and further QCD studies~\cite{Boyda:2022nmh}.
-From the methodology point of view, many of the algorithmic developments were firstly explored on simple many-body physics or QFT systems but with the potential to be generalized to QCD study.
-Therefore, the discussion in this chapter is with generality into lattice field theory.
+Recent strides in machine learning techniques may provide a promising way to either circumvent or alleviate these computational obstacles involved in lattice QFT and subsequent QCD studies~\cite{Boyda:2022nmh}.
+From a methodological point of view, many of the algorithmic advancements were initially explored on simple many-body physics or QFT systems.
+Yet, they hold the potential for broader application to QCD studies.
+Therefore, this chapter discusses the topic with a generalized perspective on lattice field theory.